-Because there is no coordinating regional structure in Asia Pacific such as that of the European Union (EU), fuel quality specifications and regulations vary substantially from country to country and often between urban and rural areas within countries, especially in China and India.
+Since there is no coordinating regional structure in Asia Pacific such as that of the European Union (EU), fuel quality specifications and regulations vary substantially from country to country and often between urban and rural areas within countries, especially in China and India.
 Many have developed fuel specifications based on those implemented in the EU, with the limits of some fuel properties amended to meet domestic conditions.
-However, each country has its own time line for moving to more stringent fuel standards.
+However, each country has its own timeline for moving to more stringent fuel standards.
 In general, Asia Pacific countries have made significant progress toward improving fuel quality in a relatively short timeframe.
 Sulfur reduction remains at the core of fuel quality policies in Asia Pacific (see map below), with various biofuels mandates and targets being carried out concurrently.

 All in all, developing countries such as Bangladesh, Cambodia and Laos continue to trail behind rapidly developing and developed countries due to their socio-economic climate where poor knowledge and weak enforcement measures on fuel quality continue to plague efforts in implementing improvement plans.
 In addition, as countries seek economic recovery, instances where fuel quality is compromised at the expense of prioritizing supply security will become more widely observed.
 However, even so, there are reasons to remain optimistic.
 As air pollution worsens, governments in Asia Pacific are increasingly aware of the importance of fuel quality and are committed to sustain a cleaner environment by pledging to cut emission and net zero commitments.
 Investments are also gradually put in place to supply cleaner fuels.
 As such, while progress is slow, the region is not without progress at all.